tmsquare/cloudflare-projects/developer_services/graphql-fakestore-worker/README.md

 # Cloudflare Workers graphql-server

 An [Apollo GraphQL](https://www.apollographql.com/) server, built with [Cloudflare Workers](https://workers.cloudflare.com).
-[Try a demo by looking at a deployed GraphQL playground](https://graphql-on-workers.signalnerve.com/___graphql).

-Why this rules: Cloudflare Workers is a serverless application platform for deploying your projects across Cloudflare's massive distributed network.
+Cloudflare Workers is a serverless application platform for deploying your projects across Cloudflare's massive distributed network.
 Deploying your GraphQL application to the edge is a huge opportunity to build consistent low-latency API servers, with the added benefits of "serverless" (I know, the project has `server` in it): usage-based pricing, no cold starts, and instant, easy-to-use deployment software, using Wrangler.

 ## Prerequisites